hyperifyio/goresearch/FEATURE_CHECKLIST.md

 * [x] Crawl-delay compliance — If a Crawl-delay is present for the matched agent, enforce it with a per-host scheduler that spaces requests accordingly; integrate with existing concurrency limits.

-* [ ] X-Robots-Tag handling — Parse X-Robots-Tag headers on HTTP responses and treat opt-out signals relevant to text-and-data-mining (e.g., noai, notrain) as hard denials for reuse; record decisions in logs and manifest.
+* [x] X-Robots-Tag handling — Parse X-Robots-Tag headers on HTTP responses and treat opt-out signals relevant to text-and-data-mining (e.g., noai, notrain) as hard denials for reuse; record decisions in logs and manifest. (implemented: denial in fetch with tests; manifest logging pending in later item)

 * [ ] HTML meta robots handling — Parse page-level <meta name="robots"> and <meta name="googlebot"> directives; treat noai/notrain equivalents as hard denials, and record the matched directive and scope.